eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To touch base on something**: means to make contact or have a brief discussion about a topic.
 For example: `We should touch base on the client's feedback before the meeting`. –> This means having a short talk about what the client said.

+- **To take time off**: means to stop working for a period of time, usually for rest, vacation, or personal reasons.
+For example: `I'm taking time off next week to visit my family.` –> This means the person will not work next week and will spend time with their family instead.

 ### Prefix -un

 The prefix un- is added to adjectives **to create the opposite meaning**.